huynhngocsonuit2000github/azure-900-204/Practice/Case ###### 1.1.1.1. Azure Virtual Machines (VMs)/Brainstorm.md

 -->

 ## 2.3.
-How to reproduce the CPU usage HIGH, Memory HIGH, Disk HIGH, error
+How to reproduce the CPU usage HIGH, Memory HIGH, Disk HIGH, error [Done]
 - Monitor with tools like **top, htop, iotop, or Azure Monitor**
 - Write the APIs to increase RAM, CPU, Disk

 ## 2.4.
-Add CI/CD (GitHub to Azure VM)
+Add CI/CD (Azure VM Jenkins to Azure VM)
+- Install new VM
+- Install docker
+- Install Jenkins docker instance and reference to the docker.sock